 As for Red Attack! the system is extremely simple.
 All units are the same in combat (tanks just move one tile faster) and there is no bonus due to terrain.
 There are no strength points for units either and destruction is a very rare result of combat – more commonly one side must retreat, so basically it plays like the combats in Diplomacy where you try to push the enemy around, except sometimes even though you are attacking 2 against 1 you are the one who is pushed around.

 D. Scenario design & Balancing

-There are 5 scenarios from easiest to hardest, and a custom mode :
+There are 5 scenarios of increasing difficulty and a custom mode :

 I appreciate having randomized terrain, and different layouts can create really different tactical situations.
 The AI is not really smart (it easily abandons strategic positions for a hazardous attack) but it is certainly combative.
 Overall the game is challenging at max difficulty, though it can certainly be beaten :

 Following my victory above (which happened immediately after my AAR), I was confident I had figured out how to win the game exploiting the AI’s weaknesses.
 I played two other games to prove my point.
 I was defeated soundly twice ; in one instance I did not even reach the city.

 Red Attack! also randomizes its maps, and that’s all it has in its favour.

 Rating : Mediocre

 E. Fun and replayability